Ria424/developers-animatesdk-docs/Document_object/Document490.md

 #### Description

-Method; sets the specified Element property on selected objects in the document.
+Method; Sets the specified Element property on selected objects in the document.
 This method does nothing if there is no selection.

 #### Example